axibase/atsd/rule-engine/functions-web-query.md

 #### Send Request to a Webhook

-Post message to an `Incoming Webhook` in [Rocket.Chat](https://rocket.chat/docs/administrator-guides/integrations/).
+Posts message to an `Incoming Webhook` in [Rocket.Chat](https://rocket.chat/docs/administrator-guides/integrations/).

 ```javascript
   queryPost("https://chat_server:3000/hooks/1A1AbbbAAAa1bAAAa/xox-token", [